Isba24ha/barliberty/replit.md

 ## Overview

-This is a full-stack bar management application built with React, Express, and PostgreSQL.
-The system is designed to handle multiple user roles (cashier, server, manager) with role-based permissions for managing bar operations including inventory, sales, tables, and customer credit management.
+This is a full-stack bar management application designed to streamline operations for bars, supporting multiple user roles (cashier, server, manager) with role-based permissions.
+It comprehensively manages inventory, sales, tables, and customer credit, aiming to enhance efficiency and provide real-time insights into bar operations.
+The project ambition is to deliver a robust, user-friendly system for optimized bar management.

 ## User Preferences